-First of all, glutathione acts as the body’s master antioxidant.
+Firstly glutathione acts as the body’s master antioxidant.
 Secondly, it plays a central role in detoxification of harmful substances.
 The third reason emerges from the latest research on glutathione regulating immunity and autoimmunity.
 Lastly, this key antioxidant also manages the brain chemical glutamate.

 Glutathione (GSH) is the body’s master antioxidant made from amino acids L-cysteine, L-glutamic acid and glycine.
 Amino acids are protein building blocks and antioxidants protect cells from damage and/or death caused by free radicals.
 Free radicals are created when the body encounters a toxin like lead, and tries to neutralize it to prevent damage to cell structures, like the cell membrane.
-Glutathione is a major intracellular antioxidant and plays a critical role in regulating the oxidative status inside the cell.
+Glutathione is a major intracellular antioxidant and as a result plays a critical role in regulating the oxidative status inside the cell.

 Glutathione’s role as an antioxidant: